 Analysing your keywords for the highest growth potential and maximum impact is naturally a pretty manual process.
 It requires human input to review keywords according to certain criteria, and from here we can assign an aggregate priority score, effectively choosing our “Best” keywords.
 The criteria we are going to evaluate are:

-For this criteria we are simply going to use the data collected from Google’s Keyword Planner.
-As experienced SEO’s, we all know that this can be inaccurate to say the least, however it gives you a good comparison of search volumes between different keywords.
+For this criteria we are simply going to use the data collected from our SEMRush API call.
+As experienced SEO’s, we all know that this can be inaccurate to say the least (for example, Ahrefs will give you completely different data), however it gives you a good comparison of search volumes between different keywords.

 The process of evaluating keywords is both an art and a science.
 There are a lot of different ways you can evaluate your keywords for SEO opportunity, with most SEO’s having their own process that works for them.
 My keyword research process is one that I have refined over time, but also one which is tweaked depending on the nature of the business / topic I am analysing.
 The idea behind this process is to collect as much data as possible, in order to start making informed decisions about your keyword targeting and topical optimisation efforts.